libyanlake/libyanlake/README.md

 ---

-> “It is a shame to grow old without knowing what you were capable of during your youth.”
+> “A man without fear cannot be wise.”